pierreaubert/pierreaubert.github.io/README.md

 - ZFS make it a mess to replace the disks; use zpool labelclear before trying the replace.
 - MVNE
   - For monitoring MVNE (temp included) use apt install nvme-cli which has a lot of features
+  - Ex: nvme smart-log /dev/nvme5n1
 - NVIDIA
   - Lost the driver from time to time.
   - try: